kelvindex/cs124-lab2/design/design.md

 ![](toggle_hide_complete.png)

 **After Lab 4**
-The app now has a side panel and icons for editing
+The signedInApp now has a side panel and icons for editing
 ![](side-panel.png)
 ![](new-list.png)